U.S. Gives Huawei Another 90-Day Reprieve Amid Concerns Of Rural Service Disruptions

 The Trump administration is extending a reprieve for Huawei Technologies and U.S. companies working with the telecom giant by 90 days, the Commerce Department announced Monday.

 The decision permits Huawei to continue buying products from American companies to support its existing customers.
-It was made in part to minimize disruption in parts of rural America that rely on relatively inexpensive Huawei equipment to carry wireless service in remote areas, Commerce officials said.
+It was made, in part, to minimize disruption in parts of rural America that rely on relatively inexpensive Huawei equipment to carry wireless service in remote areas, Commerce officials said.

 "It is another 90 days for the U.S. telecom companies," Commerce Secretary Wilbur Ross said on Fox Business Network.
 "Some of the rural companies are dependent on Huawei.
 So we're giving them a little more time to wean themselves off."